 In most versions of the series, the plot is kicked off by the murder of Dr. Kisaragi, and Honey fights Panther Claw to avenge him.
 In Cutey Honey Flash, the Shoujo version, the plot is kicked off by the kidnapping of Dr. Kisaragi, and Honey fights Panther Claw to rescue him.

-In the Grenadier manga, Koto (a secondary character) is killed by the Big Bad (and fuels Rushuna's revenge against him).
+In Grenadier, Koto (a secondary character) is killed by the Big Bad (and fuels Rushuna's revenge against him).
 She survives in the anime.

 Bardock is a very odd subversion in the 3-chapter Dragon Ball spin-off manga, History of Bardock.
 He survives Frieza's attack, but winds up going back in time.
 The manga gives no indication that he ever returns to his own time, meaning that he'll die long-before any of the events in the official series.